Category Development / EMEA / 2018–2024

 As the category developed, the scope of work widened.

-This included private sales of film memorabilia, sports memorabilia, as well as collaborations with brands such as Colnago to explore alternative sales formats.
+This included private sales of film memorabilia, sports memorabilia, and collaborations with brands such as Colnago to explore alternative sales formats.

 These were not isolated departures.
 They showed that the underlying logic was transferable.